 The digital workplace supports internal teams with technology solutions.
 It allows them to work more productively and collaborate with ease.
 Adopting a digital workplace strategy involves multiple forms of hardware, such as laptops and mobile devices, and software, such as intranet platforms and communication technology.

 Embracing digital transformation in the workplace can be exceedingly beneficial for efficiency and employee engagement.
-According to a study by research company IDG, over 55% of start-ups and 89% of enterprises have digitally transformed their workplace or plan to in the near future.
+According to a 2021 study by research company IDG, 86% of SMBs and 96% of enterprises have adopted or have plans to adopt a digital-first strategy.
 These companies are already reaping the benefits of technological trends and improved workflows.
 Ignoring this trend is risky, and could mean businesses get left behind by their competitors.

 Communication technology, such as intranet platforms, makes business processes faster and improves cross-team collaboration.
 Issues can arise when organizations implement a new tool and don’t train employees properly on best practices, leading to confusion and friction.
 This can lead to the business-wide abandonment of otherwise efficient products.
 Similarly, software that struggles to integrate with other technology makes internal processes more complicated.
 Not ideal when the tool was initially deployed to improve existing functionality.

 How can intranet platforms support the digital workspace?